800

 15. Van Gogh must be referring to an item in the column ‘Lettre de Russie’ in the Le Figaro of 4 September 1889 about the death of the Russian journalist Andrey Alexandrovich Kraevsky: ‘Kraëwsky, the founder of the Russian political press, has passed away after a long cardiac illness, exacerbated by the emotional turmoil he had to endure in the last years of his life.’
 (Kraëwsky, le fondateur de la presse politique en Russe, vient de s’éteindre après une longue maladie de coeur, qui a été aggravée par les émotions qu’il a eu à supporter pendant les dernières années de sa vie.)
 Van Gogh’s remark that the only thing to do was to ‘work passionately’ (l.
 230) is presumably connected with the passage about Kraëwsky’s ‘long career as a relentless worker’ (longue carrière de travailleur acharné) (p.
 4).

-16. Van Gogh painted many self-portraits in Paris, but here he is most likely referring to Self-portrait as an artist (F 522 / JH 1356 [2943]), made shortly before he left for Arles, which he compared with the face of death (see letter 626).
+16. Van Gogh painted many self-portraits in Paris, but here he is most likely referring to Self-portrait as a painter (F 522 / JH 1356 [2943]), made shortly before he left for Arles, which he compared with the face of death (see letter 626).

 [2943]